kyuure/game-of-life/README.md

 This repo is intended for GoAcademy Engineering Mini Bootcamp 2021 (Kampus Merdeka Path, i think).

-## Game of Life Algorithm (J. H. Conway, 1970)
+## Game of Life CA (J. H. Conway, 1970)
 From [the Wikipedia page](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), Game of Life is a Cellular Automaton that is a zero-player game (the program plays by itself, one can only see an observe it).
 It is Turing complete.

 ### Rules
-This algorithm is an infinite n dimensional grid of cell (normally a square).
+This CA is an infinite n dimensional grid of cell (normally a square).
 Each cell have 2 states only, alive or dead.
 Every cell in this universe at each generation is affected by their neighbours from the last generation.
 Because this program is intended for 2 dimension, the cells have 8 neighbours to